oVirt/ovirt-site/source/feature/sr-iov.html.md

 ### Benefit to oVirt

-*   Configuration of vNics in 'passthrough' mode directly from the gui/rest without the need of using vdsm-hook [2](http://www.ovirt.org/VDSM-Hooks/sriov)
+*   Configuration of vNics in 'passthrough' mode directly from the gui/rest.
 *   Configuring max-vfs on a sr-iov enabled host nic via setup networks.
 *   migration of vms using sr-iov.